Piano Concerto No. 5 (Mozart)

-Piano Concerto No. 5 in D major, K. 175, was composed by Wolfgang Amadeus Mozart in 1773, at the age of 17.
+Piano Concerto No. 5 in D major, K. 175, was composed by Wolfgang Amadeus Mozart in 1773 at the age of 17.
 It is Mozart's first original piano concerto; his previous efforts were based on works by other composers.
 In 1782, he revised the score and composed a new rondo, adding a flute to the instrumentation (K. 382).

 Instrumentation

-The work is scored for 2 oboes, 2 horns, 2 trumpets, timpani, and strings and was the only concerto with trumpets and timpani until No. 10, K. 365.
+The work is scored for 2 oboes, 2 horns in D, 2 trumpets in D, timpani, and strings and was the only concerto with trumpets and timpani until No. 10, K. 365.
 The second movement omits the trumpets and timpani.

 Movements

 The three movements of the concerto are listed as follows: